 Philadelphia Flower Show: This amazing flower show has been happening since 1829, so you know it has to be a wonderfully special event!
 The Flower Show usually happens in March, and has a new theme every year, making it fresh for everyone.
 You can learn more about the Flower Show here.

 Philadelphia Museum of Art: Don’t just run up the famous steps and pretend you are Rocky!
 You should actually go into the museum to enjoy the wonderful art.
 Philadelphia’s Art Museum isn’t as overwhelming as the Met or the Louvre, so you can easily squeeze a visit into a single afternoon.
 The Philadelphia Museum of Art is located on 2600 Benjamin Franklin Parkway.

 See a musical or performance: The Academy of Music is a very beautiful building where you can see a show.
 Sure, it may not be Broadway, but the quality of the performances are still quite high and worth your money.

 South Street: One of Philadelphia’s most famous streets!
 Home to many shopping, dining, and entertainment options!
 South Street has more than 400 independent retail shops.
 So take a walk and see what unique treasures you discover on your journey.

 Disclaimer, ya’ll.
-Philadelphia has many wonderful places to eat so this list isn’t exclusive.
+There is tons of incredible food to try in Philadelphia so this list isn’t exclusive.
 You’re more than welcome to add more suggestions in the comments!
 Seriously, this list could go on for pages and pages.

 2nd Story Brewing Company: If you love to try different beers, come here!
 The atmosphere is a lot of fun and the staff is friendly!
 2nd Story Brewing Company is located on 117 Chestnut Street.